MatthiasKauer/codeforces-parser/README.md

 If you have any suggestions and/or bugs drop a message!

 ##### Versions Changes:
++ **1.4.2:**
+The test script won't delete the contestant output anymore.
+Added some additional comments to the readme file.
+Fixed English and typos.
 + **1.4.1:**
 Minor fixes, such as typos, bugs and special characters handling.
 + **1.4:**